davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.thebridge/index.md

 Using Java monitors and support of condition variables, simulate a one lane bridge with the following synchronization correctness properties.
 Do not use Java `Semaphore`s or `ReentrantLock`s to solve this problem.
 This problem can be solved using `synchronized` blocks, and the `wait()/notify()/notifyAll()` semantics of condition variables.

 - **Bridge Properties**
-	- The bridge can hold no more than 3 cars at a time.
+	- The bridge can hold no more than `<bridge limit>` cars at a time.
   - The bridge stores a `boolean` variable, `direction`, that indicates the direction in which bridge traffic is currently allowed to flow.

 - **Car Properties**